of our strategic plan to deliver a

 Challenges of Mental Health in Education

-presented by Jan Ostrom and Wendy Selnes, Brih Design
+presented by Jan Ostrom and Wendy Selnes, Brih Design, Minnesota

 There is a consideration that mental illness in children is relatively common.
 In fact, one in five children and adolescents suffer from mental illness.
 This video identifies early signs and behaviors that signify mental illness as well as conditions that may contribute to problematic behavior.
 Intervention considerations including rating scales, environmental arrangements, coping strategies and mindfulness/relaxation skills are presented.

-Adequacy: Leading the Dialogue about Educational Process and Outcomes
+Leading the Dialogue About Educational Process and Outcomes

-presented by Aaron Ruhland, Director of Learning and Accountability, Orono Public Schools
+presented by Aaron Ruhland, Director of Learning and Accountability, Orono Public Schools, Minnesota

 Aaron begins his presentation with concerns: State funding has not kept pace with inflation and new money is targeted.
 Additional mandates seem to be more politically oriented than about educational effectiveness.
 Local citizens and leaders have limited influence on policy decisions that substantially impact work.
 There are inequities in achievement and available resources and a general sense of incongruence.
 With these concerns in mind, Aaron discusses the pathways to educational adequacy, how adequacy is determined and measured and the implications of adequacy research.
 Reflective questions are interspersed throughout.